Group tour: Khor Virap Monastery, Azat Reservoir, Lavash baking master class, Garni Temple, Geghard Monastery

 - Explore the 1st century pagan temple

-- Discover the legends of St. Lance used by the roman soldier to sting Jesus Christ's side
+- Discover the legends of St. Lance, used by the Roman soldier to pierce Jesus Christ's side

 Frequently Asked Questions